 You can easily get to Cádiz by plane, ferry, train, or your own vehicle from mainland Spain, the Canary Islands, as well as major European cities.

-As for ferry routes, Cádiz is connected by ferry with the Canary Islands during the summer and more popular months.
+As for ferry routes, Cádiz is connected by ferry with the Canary Islands.
 Ferry company Naviera Armas, in collaboration with Trasmediterránea, currently operates all ferry routes from and to Cádiz.

 Seagull at the harbor of Cádiz